aaron-grau/curic/javascript/projects/inherits_exercises/README.md

 * The `Ship` and `Asteroid` prototypes should not be instances of `MovingObject`.

-After you have written this, you may look up [our answer][inherits-answer] so you can use it (in a slightly modified format) for Asteroids.
+After you have written this, look at [our answer][inherits-answer] so you can use it (in a slightly modified format) for Asteroids.
+Make sure you understand how we're using it.

 [inherits-answer]: ../inherits_exercises/solution/inherits.js